I am interested in plasma physics. To which department should I apply?

 My primary interest is in fusion technology.
 Should I apply to your department?

 The academic program in the Department is very much physics oriented.
-A student strongly interested in both the physics and the technology of plasmas could supplement his plasma curriculum with engineering courses from other departments at Princeton.
+A student strongly interested in both the physics and the technology of plasmas could supplement our core plasma curriculum with engineering courses from other departments at Princeton.
 In addition, the construction of the new large machines at PPPL involves much state-of-the-art engineering, and could be a fertile field for doctoral research.
-However, a student whose primary interest is in fusion-reactor research technology might well consider the program, dedicated to this topic, currently at Princeton in the Department of Chemical Engineering.

 How does the pursuit of large projects at PPPL affect the education program at Princeton?